onedata/onedata-deployments/initial-vm-config/manual/README.md

 # Manual preparation of the Oneprovider node

+NOTE: we strongly recommend using the [ansible playbook](../ansible) that captures all steps described in this chapter.

 In order to ensure optimum performance of the Oneprovider service, several low-level settings need to be tuned on the host machine.
 This applies to both Docker based and package based installations, in particular to